-The vision is for Tamatea/Dusky Sound to be one of Earth’s most intact ecosystems, a source of endangered native species with which to repopulate conservation sites throughout New Zealand.
-Dusky Sound is a pioneer for island sanctuary projects, with many islands having had pest animals removed or reduced to low levels.
+The ambitous vision for this 30 year project in the remote Tamatea/Dusky Sound is to be one of Earth’s most intact ecosystems, a source of endangered native species or "bio bank" with which to repopulate conservation sites throughout New Zealand.
+Dusky Sound is a pioneer for island sanctuary projects, with some islands being predator free.

 The Orange-Fronted Parakeet/Kākāriki is the rarest parakeet in New Zealand with only 200-400 left in the wild, located within the Arthur's Pass National Park and Lake Sumner Forest Park.
 There are four known remaining populations all within a 30km radius of each other.

 Pure Salt NZ, a Fiordland based adventure charter boat business, is passionate about conservation Pure Salt has initiated a project to remove rats from Indian Island/Mamaku in Dusky Sound in order to protect vulnerable native species on the Island as well as to reduce the risk of rats swimming to nearby rat-free Islands.

 The Valleys Conservation Project offers a framework for private individuals and companies to undertake landscape scale conservation projects in Fiordland.
 Interested parties can "Adopt a Valley".
 The group co-operates closely with DOC to reduce stoat and rat numbers by funding, installing and servicing predator traps.